 Here is the quote “The rose does not speak its name.
 Never mind if it is seen or unseen.
 It simply flowers.
 Its silence is that of eternal Beauty, which is beyond any name.
 It is seen by God.
 That is enough.”

-In her experience of being removed and condemned to inaction, she found true joy does not lie in what is visible to others, but the treasures carried in heart.
+In her experience of being removed and condemned to inaction, she found true joy does not lie in what is visible to others, but the treasures carried in the heart.
 True joy comes from a place no one sees, but God.
 Joy is a fruit of Holy Spirit and it’s not something we can manufacture on our own.
 It comes from having an intimate relationship with Jesus.
-A knowing to whom you belong which requires no registration, ownership, graduation, or certification.
+A knowing to whom you belong which requires no registration, ownership, award, achievement, performance, salary, graduation, or certification.

 I once heard this at a conference and it’s so true.
 This is a quote by Sr. Linda Koontz who speaks around the country and founded The Spirit of Lord International Mission in Juarez, Mexico.